peterlacko/gooddata-ui/website/versioned_docs/version-5.0.0/about_gooddataui.md

 If you are using Babel, you can use the [Babel polyfill](https://babeljs.io/docs/usage/polyfill/) in your index to specifically include only the needed polyfill code.

 ## GoodData platform account
 To use the GoodData.UI, you must have an account on the GoodData platform.
-If you do not have an account and want to try GoodData.UI, use the [live examples](https://gooddata-examples.herokuapp.com).

 For basic information about the GoodData platform, see [GoodData Platform Introduction](platform_intro.md).

+If you want to try out GoodData.UI, we recommend that you sign up for the [live examples](https://gooddata-examples.herokuapp.com) first.
+You can use the online experience or run the examples locally on your machine.